Celine Dion cancels 2023-2024 shows over health

 A statement released by her tour said: "With a sense of tremendous disappointment, Celine Dion's Courage World Tour today announced the cancellation of all remaining dates currently on sale for 2023 and 2024."

-"I'm working really hard to build back my strength, but touring can be very difficult even when you're 100%," the statement quoted Dion as saying.
+"I'm working really hard to build back my strength, but touring can be very difficult even when you're 100%," Dion said in her statement, which was also posted on Instagram.

+"It's not fair to you to keep postponing the shows, and even though it breaks my heart, it's best that we cancel everything now until I'm really ready to be back on stage again."

+"I want you all to know, I'm not giving up... and I can't wait to see you again!" she wrote.

 In December 2022, she posted a tearful video on Instagram to say she had recently been diagnosed with Stiff-Person Syndrome and would not be ready to start a European tour in February as planned.